fahek/water-pump-controller-tto5/README.md

 a relay.

 It can also be used to drive an LED that could indicate a running pump.
-There are other pins for LEDs with slightly different meaning, see below.
+There are other pins for LEDs with slightly different meaning as described below.

 #### Buzzer (OUT6)